Ben-C3012/Chat-Socket-IO-V2/README.md

 # Chat With WebSockets

 - Make sure that you wait a few seconds until the Demo loads.
-- Open a few different tabs and see that different users can text each other.
+-  Try to open multiple tabs on your browser, and see that it works with different users
--  Try to open multiple tabs on your browser, and see that it works with different users.
-Works on mobile as well.
+-  Works on mobile as well.

 Socket.IO is a library that enables low-latency, bidirectional and event-based communication between a client and a server.